 Social Media Best Practice Guidelines

 Following best practices can help social media users maintain a successful online presence and avoid potentially serious pitfalls.
 These guidelines are an educational resource to inform how UMBC community members use social media in their professional lives.
-If you are using social media as a representative of UMBC, the Office of Institutional Advancement (OIA) recommends following these tips.
+If you are using social media as a representative of UMBC, University Communications and Marketing (UCM) recommends following these tips.
 Broader social media users might also find them helpful for navigating the gray area between professional and personal life online.

 First and foremost, always consider the implications of what you post and follow the terms of service or community guidelines of the platforms you use.
 All members of the UMBC community are also expected to follow applicable university policies (e.g., Code of Student Conduct, Faculty Handbook and Staff Handbook).